George John Bell: Politics

 Soon after his demobilisation, Bell was proposed as a candidate for federal parliament at the 1919 federal election with the support of the Returned Soldiers and Sailors Imperial League and the Tasmanian Farmers and Stockholders Association.
 He narrowly defeated the Australian Labor Party (ALP) candidate Joseph Lyons in the seat of Darwin, with a campaign that "appealed to a largely rural electorate by condemning government extravagance and the favouring of 'the crowds of workers in the cities'".

 Bell joined the Nationalist Party in federal parliament.
 He was approached to join the Country Party prior to the 1922 election, but declined and was defeated by Country Party candidate Joshua Whitsitt with the help of ALP preferences.
 He reclaimed his seat in 1925 and retained it with comfortable majorities at the next six elections, joining the United Australia Party (UAP) upon its creation in 1931.

 In 1927, he was appointed as aide-de-camp to the Governor-General of Australia.
 Elected as chairman of committees in the House of Representatives in 1932, he became Speaker in 1934.
 Appointed as Knight Commander of the Order of St Michael and St George in 1941, Bell retired from politics in 1943.
 He died from cardiovascular disease, and was buried in the Burnie Anglican cemetery, following a state funeral.

+Personal life

+Max Meldrum's 1939 portrait of Bell was awarded the Archibald Prize for portraiture, and was subsequently acquired by the Tasmanian Museum and Art Gallery.